Ben Lovett

-Ben Lovett (born May 3, 1978) is an American singer, film composer, songwriter and producer.
-Lovett is the founder of record label, Lovers Label.
+Ben Lovett (born May 3, 1978) is an American film composer, songwriter and producer.
 His non-film compositions are released under the names Lovett and Lovers & Friends.

-Previous work includes recording and producing musical projects, Chris Wollard & The Ship Thieves with Chris Wollard (of Hot Water Music), and Heavens with Matt Skiba (of Alkaline Trio).
+Lovett is the founder of the record label, Lovers Label.

 As a composer, Lovett has scored a diverse range of films and documentaries including Hellraiser, The Ritual and The Night House from director and frequent collaborator David Bruckner, as well as the Jim Cummings' comedy The Wolf of Snow Hollow and Jacob Gentry's Synchronicity, which earned Lovett a nomination for "Discovery Of The Year" at the World Soundtrack Awards in 2016.

-Previously he composed scores for Amy Seimetz's award-winning debut Sun Don't Shine and Katie Aselton's thriller "Black Rock" among others.
-Lovett has been the recipient of several awards including Best Score at The Brooklyn International Film Festival for The Last Lullaby in 2009, and Best Score for "Ghost of Old Highways" at the Madrid International Film Festival and the Charlotte Film Festival in 2012.
+Past musical projects include producing the album Chris Wollard & The Ship Thieves featuring Chris Wollard (of Hot Water Music), and Heavens featuring Matt Skiba (of Alkaline Trio).

+Lovett's catalog of film credits include scores for Amy Seimetz's award-winning debut Sun Don't Shine, Katie Aselton's thriller Black Rock (2012 film) and Emma Tammi's The Wind.
+His works for television include original music for the ESPN documentary series 30 For 30; the Hulu series Into The Dark, and Cartoon Network's Adult Swim.